-Hey, buddy, would you like to buy a watch? with a multi-purpose corkscrew and bottle opener?
+Hey, buddy, would you like to buy a watch, with a multi-purpose corkscrew, and a bottle opener?

-Some days we're all in the same boat, ready to float off the edge of the world, the flat old world.
+Some days we all are in the same boat, like science ready to float off the edge of the world, the flat old world.

 "Hail, oh, fatherland, a thousand times!
 Oh, fatherland, glory to you!

 With joy and peace ...